 Chances are, one or more people stepped in to fulfill the duties of the employee on leave.
 Even though these team members knew the position was temporary, they still may feel as if they're being demoted or losing authority.
 Talk to these individuals so they know their feelings are being heard and to thank them for their hard work.
 Use this opportunity to discuss how their professional development goals may have shifted because of the experience.

-Sometimes new parents aren't ready for a full-time, fixed schedule job, yet they're able and eager to return to work.
+Sometimes new parents in the workforce aren't ready for a full-time, fixed schedule job, yet they're able and eager to return to work.
 Explore how your organization can offer schedule flexibility through options such as part-time roles, job sharing, a compressed workweek, or telework and working from home.

 An easily accessible, private, and dedicated space for new mothers to pump or breastfeed is crucial to welcoming them back to the workplace.
 Include productivity features such as a hands-free conference phone, and make sure wifi and cell reception work as well in the space as anywhere else in the office.
 If your organization hosts off-site staff retreats or conferences, require the event location to offer an appropriate lactation space.
 It should be conveniently located so employees are not taken away from the event for a long time.

 If possible, offer new parents a reduced out-of-town travel schedule, and assure them it won't affect their performance review.
 They may not take you up on the offer, but they and their family will appreciate the option.
 For mothers who will be on the road, offer to book them in a hotel room that has a refrigerator with a freezer.
 Cover the costs of shipping their pumped breast milk home so they don't need to fuss over bringing it through airport security.